Security

 ```

-For network exposure queries, also return the internet node and relationship:
+For network exposure queries, aggregate the internet node and relationship alongside paths:

 ```cypher

-RETURN path, collect(DISTINCT pf) as dpf, collect(DISTINCT pfr) as dpfr,
+RETURN paths, collect(DISTINCT pf) as dpf, collect(DISTINCT pfr) as dpfr,

 internet, can_access